Mount Pleasant Group of Cemeteries: History

 In the early 19th century, the only authorized cemeteries within the town of York (predecessor to present-day Toronto) were limited to members of either the Church of England or the Roman Catholic Church.
 Deceased citizens who did not belong to either of these Christian denominations had to find burial arrangements outside of the city.

 In response to a petition to the Legislative Council of Upper Canada calling for the establishment of a non-sectarian cemetery as a general burying ground, a statute named An act to authorize certain persons therein named, and their successors, to hold certain lands for the purpose therein mentioned was passed and received Royal Assent in 1826: Acts of U.C.
 7 Geo.
 IV, c.
 21. Funds were raised through one dollar donations from 300 members of the public and the land that came to be known as the "Potters Field" was acquired outside of the then-city limits of Bloor Street adjacent to what became the village of Yorkville, and started operation as a cemetery soon afterwards.
 Over time, additional cemetery lands were added to what became the Toronto General Burying Ground.
 As the village of Yorkville grew, villages petitioned the province to close the cemetery and relocate the graves to another location.
 In 1855, the Legislative Assembly of the Province of Canada passed an act establishing the Toronto General Burying Grounds Trust with a mandate to close Potter's Field and move the remains elsewhere.
 The Trust became responsible for the Toronto Necropolis, north of what is now Cabbagetown, on the west bank of the Don River, which had been opened in 1850s by a private syndicate.
 Most of the remains from Potter's Field were re-interred there in a section called "The Resting Place of the Pioneers".

 As the city and demand for burial places grew, the Trust decided to acquire land for an additional cemetery and in 1873 purchased a 200-acre plot of land east of Yonge Street in the Township of York, north of the then-city limits of Toronto.
-The mew burial ground was opened in 1876 as Mount Pleasant Cemetery.
+The new burial ground was opened in 1876 as Mount Pleasant Cemetery.
 The remaining graves and markers of the original Potter's Field were subsequently transferred to the new cemetery.

 As Toronto expanded through the twentieth century, the Trust acquired additional properties for cemeteries in Toronto and its surrounding area.

+Until the 1990s, provincial law barred cemeteries from operating funeral homes, and vice versa.
+After the law changed, the Trust established Canadian Memorial Services (not to be confused with the former name of Arbor Memorial) competing directly with private funeral homes as a subsidiary.
+CMS operates funeral centres in Mount Pleasant Group cemeteries as well as "The Simple Alternative", a chain of three lower-cost, off-cemetery funeral chapels in Mississauga, Toronto, and Pickering that specialize in direct cremation and direct burial, though they also offer traditional services.